↓

 March 22 2013

 Each year, thousands of people compete for jobs at the Department of Foreign Affairs.
 But, while many are called, few are chosen (100-ish).
 Yet yesterday, DFAIT’s ranks swelled by 1800 people, most of whom no doubt greeted the news with a lot less enthusiasm than DFAIT’s normal hirings.
-With the announcement that CIDA was being “folded” into DFAIT, many are stressed that this sounds a death knell for development, that all principles of development will go out the window, and that CIDA will essentially disappear.… Read the rest
+With the announcement that CIDA was being “folded” into DFAIT, many are stressed that this sounds a death knell for development, that all principles of development will go out the window, and that CIDA will essentially disappear.
+Fortunately, the announcements of CIDA’s death may be a bit premature.

 Posted in HR Guide | Tagged Canada, CIDA, culture, development, DFAIT, government, merger | 4 Replies